-The Governing Body, chaired by Mr Andrew Hill, Headmaster and Prep Leadership Team are responsible for the management of the School.
+The Governing Body appoints the Headmaster to oversee the management of the School.

 All checks will be made in advance of appointment or as soon as practicable after appointment.

 2. Scope of this Policy

 The Recruitment, Selection and Disclosures Policy and Procedure herewith refers and applies to staff directly recruited and employed by the School.
 In the Education (Independent Schools Standards) (England) Regulations 2014, staff are defined as: